 Additions appear as Bold text surrounded by []

-[DRAFT -- {10/16/01 6:30 p9} [10/16/01 – 9]:10 am]
+[DRAFT -- {10/16/01 6:30 p9} [10/17/01 – 6:302:00 ppm]

 NewPower 8-K

-On October __, 2001, The New Power Company (the {“Company”)}[“Company”)], a wholly owned subsidiary of NewPower Holdings, Inc.; Enron North American Corp. (“ENA”) {and} [and] Enron Energy Services, Inc. (“EES”)]; and Enron Power Marketing, Inc. {(}[(together with ENA and EES, the “Enron Subsidiaries”) amended their Master Cross-Product Netting, Setoff, and Security Agreement dated as of March 14, 2001 (the “Security Agreement” and the “Amendment” thereto).
-The obligations under the Security Agreement are guaranteed by the Company and by Enron Corp., respectively.
+The New Power Company ({“Company”)}[“NewPower”)], a wholly owned subsidiary of NewPower Holdings, Inc. [(the “Company”), has, effective as of October ____, 2001, amended the Master Cross-Product Netting, Setoff, and Security Agreement dated as of March 14, 2001, as previously amended (the “Master Netting Agreement” and the “Amendment” thereto), among NewPower,] Enron North America Corp. (“ENA”), Enron Energy Services, Inc. (“EES”)[, and Enron Power Marketing, Inc. {(}[(“EPMI,” and] together with ENA and EES, the “Enron Subsidiaries”).
+The obligations [of the parties] under the [Master Netting] Agreement are guaranteed by [their respective parents,] NewPower Holdings, {Inc.} [Inc.the Company], and Enron Corp.

-The Amendment to the Security Agreement expands the types of collateral that the Company is required to pledge to secure its obligations under various gas and electric purchase and sale] contracts it has entered into with the Enron {Subsidiaries} [Subsidiaries].
-The Amendment expires on January 4, 2002, although the {Company} [Company may replace the substitute collateral with cash collateral and thus terminate the Amendment earlier.
-Under the amended Security Agreement], the first $70 million of pledged collateral must be in the form of cash, and amounts in excess of {$70} [$70 million may consist of not more than $40 million of eligible receivables and inventory of the {Company} [Company], valued at discounts specified in the Amendment].
-The effect of the Amendment is to {reduce} [reduce], through January 4, 2002, the amount of cash collateral that the {Company} [Company is required to pledge under the Security [Agreement by up to $40 million.
-The Amendment also eliminates, through January 4, 2002, a provision that exempted the first $15 million of the Company’s obligations to the Enron Subsidiaries from the requirement that they be secured.
-In connection with the Amendment, the Company granted the Enron Subsidiaries a security interest in its receivables and inventory to secure the amount of substituted collateral under the Security Agreement.
-The security interest will be released upon provision of cash collateral to replace the substitute collateral.]
+{The Amendment to the Security Agreement expands the types of collateral that the Company is required to pledge to secure satisfy its} [Pursuant to the Master Netting Agreement, each of NewPower and the Enron Subsidiaries agreed to secure their] obligations under various gas and electric purchase and sale [and financial agreements (the “Forward Contracts”) among NewPower and the Enron Subsidiaries on a net basis.
+Under the Master Netting Agreement, the parties are obligated to post collateral to each other in order to secure their obligations under the Forward Contracts.
+The amount of collateral that is required to be posted by either NewPower or the Enron Subsidiaries is determined from time to time based on the market value of all the Forward Contracts on a net basis.
+The Amendment to the Master Netting Agreement expands the types of collateral that NewPower is permitted to post to satisfy its obligations under the Forward Contracts].
+The Amendment expires on January 4, 2002, although NewPower] may replace the substitute collateral with cash collateral and terminate the Amendment earlier.
+Under the [Amendment], the first $70 million of [posted] collateral must be in the form of cash, and amounts in excess of {$70} [$70 ]million may consist of up to $40 million of eligible receivables and inventory of NewPower (the “Substitute Collateral”)], valued at discounts specified in the Amendment[, and subject to a $25 million cap for October 2001].
+The effect of the Amendment is to substitute], through January 4, 2002, the amount of cash collateral that NewPower] is required to [post] under the Master Netting] Agreement by up to $40 million{.
+The Amendment }[, by allowing NewPower to provide collateral in the form of Substitute Collateral rather than cash.
+Pursuant to the Amendment, NewPower agreed to grant to the Enron Subsidiaries a security interest in the Substitute Collateral.] its obligations The security interest is expected be released upon provision of cash collateral to replace the substitute collateral.
+[Apart from the Amendment, the Enron Subsidiaries have made no commitment to extend additional credit to NewPower or the Company.]